h2non/rocky/README.md

 ## Middleware layer

-One of the more powerful features of `rocky` is its build-in connect-style middleware layer.
+One of the more powerful features in `rocky` is its build-in middleware layer.
-`rocky` was designed with a main core idea: "augment by default".
+`rocky` was designed with a main core idea: augment by default.

-The middleware layer provides you an simple and consistent way to augment the proxy functionality very easily, attaching third-party middleware (also known as plugins) on it.
+The middleware layer provides a simple and consistent way to augment the proxy functionality very easily, allowing you to attach third-party middleware (also known as plugins) to cover specific tasks which acts between different phases of the proxy, for instance handling incoming/outgoing traffic.

 `rocky` middleware layer has the same interface as connect/express middleware, and it's mostly compatible with existent middleware (see [express](https://github.com/h2non/rocky/blob/master/examples/express.js) example).